quadrimegistus/predetermination/README.md

 [The Divine Thought of Automation | Design-to-Code | Precision in Artificial Super Intelligence](https://github.com/quadrimegistus/the_divine_thought_of_automation) -> How to automate all code writing with the highest degree possible of precision, readability and performance.
 Parse from design to production environment ready code.

 # Mythological Context
 Given the Agorithm of Babel provides all configurations of language, within the algorithm will be everything ever said or ever thought by any God.
-Anything Yahweh, Jesus Christ, Buddha, Odin, Zeus, Krishna, et al, will exist within the algorithm.
+Anything Yahweh, Jesus Christ, Buddha, Odin, Zeus, Krishna, The Devil, will exist within the algorithm.
 The mind of the Gods is no longer mystery.
+The mind of God and the Devil is open source.

 # Inspirations for Completing the Science Detailed in this Repository
 * I loved my second wife, Sarah Mercedes Hentze, deeply.
 She is Athena.